 Books and miscellaneous fees for the clinical training will cost approximately $1000.

 Limited employment is recommended during the professional training.

 Rotation schedules, vacations, and other time off are matters which are decided individually by each clinical site.
 The University academic calendar may not apply.

-Students are expected to register for classes at UWM in the usual fashion at the beginning of the Summer, Fall, and Spring semesters of the senior year.
+Students are expected to register for classes at UWM in the usual fashion at the beginning of the Fall, Spring, and Summer semesters.
 University fees will be charged.

 Essential functions represent the essential non-academic requirements that all students must master to successfully participate in the Radiologic Technology professional training and become employable.